theochem/horton/doc/user_matrix.rst

 To avoid reallocation of memory, we use a :class:`.LinalgFactory` instance to create these objects (e.g. 2-index tensor).
-This instance will allocate memory for these objects, and then, the operations performed on these objects will modify their attributes directly.
-Most of the operations are in-place, i.e. modifies input and stores output within a constant storage space.
+This instance will allocate memory for these objects, and then, the operations performed on these objects will modify their own attributes directly.
+Most of the operations are in-place, i.e. modifies their own data based on input and returns no output.

 For example, to create and modify a dense two index tensor, we first create a LinalgFactory instance: